W3rni0/RACTF_2020/readme.md

 ![](assets//images//really_speedy_algorithm_1.png)

-so we have another RSA challenge (make sense by the title), in the previous two challenges I covered how RSA works and why it works, and we've seen some of the attributes that the parameters of RSA have, now it's time to test our skills, the server gives as some simple simple challenges such as finding n with q,p given, and some harder challenges like decrypting a ct with q,p and e given. luckily there arent any challenges like the previous one which tasks us with finding primes (there is a package to do that but I think it will not work with the time limit at hand), so for that I wrote the following script which reads the given parameters and the objective, performs the steps needed and send the response back to server, for me the connection to the server was spotty so I added a dirty try-catch mechanic so that the script will retry until some string with the format of the flag will be given by the server (I didn't use the tamplate):
+so we have another RSA challenge (makes sense by the title), in the previous two challenges I covered how RSA works and why it works, and we've seen some of the attributes that the parameters of RSA have and the connections beetwen them, now it's time to test our skills, the server gives as some simple simple challenges such as finding n with q,p given, and some harder challenges like decrypting a ct with q,p and e given. luckily there arent any challenges like the previous one which tasks us with finding primes (there is a package to do that but I think it will not work with the time limit at hand), so for that I wrote the following script which reads the given parameters and the objective, performs the steps needed and send the response back to server, for me the connection to the server was a bit spotty so I added a dirty try-catch statement so that the script will retry until some string with the format of the flag will be given by the server (I didn't use the tamplate):
 ```python 3
 from pwn import *
 from Crypto.Util.number import inverse